EndPointCorp/end-point-blog/2024/07/using-docker-compose-to-deploy-a-multi-application-dotnet-system.md

 ...
 ```

-# Parameterizing the compose.yaml to support multiple deployment environments
+### Parameterizing `compose.yaml` to support multiple deployment environments

 A common requirement when deploying applications is to be able to do so in multiple environments.
 There's generally a "live" or "production" environment where the system runs and end users access it.
 There can also be others: staging, test, development, etc. Ideally, we'd use the same set of Docker and Compose files, with slight changes, in order to deploy variants of the system depending on the environment.

-Some settings like ports, passwords or SMTP credentials are the types of things that usually vary per environment.
+Some settings like ports, passwords, or SMTP credentials are the types of things that usually vary per environment.
 Luckily for us, Docker Compose [supports `.env` files](https://docs.docker.com/compose/environment-variables/variable-interpolation/) that can be used to parameterize certain aspects of the `compose.yaml` file.

 We can extract the values that vary from our `compose.yaml` file, and put them in a separate `.env` file that looks like this: